cslab-ntua/elastic-translations-MICRO2024/artifact-appendix.md

 (*scripts/prepare.sh*) the host for building, running and evaluating ET.
 *scripts/build.sh* builds the *ET, Hawkeye, mTHP* kernels as well as the userspace utilities and benchmarks.
 The built artifacts are installed via *scripts/install.sh*.
-Finally, *scripts/run.sh* configures the host and runs the user-selected benchmarks.
-The results of these runs can be summarized by *scripts/report.sh*.
+Finally, we provide run scripts under *scripts/run*.sh*, which configure the host and run the user-selected benchmarks and scenarios.
+We intend to also provide in the future reporting scripts to summarize and possibly plot the results generated from the above-mentioned run scripts.

 For the evaluation, an *ARMv8.2+-A* server is required.
 The paper-reported results were obtained on an *Ampere Altra Mt.Jade*